How pornography affects young people: what parents needs to know

 What are the risks of pornography?

-This means that watching pornography can make it harder for your child to develop healthy, respectful and consensual sexual relationships.
+Viewing pornography regularly can make it harder for teenagers to develop healthy, respectful and consensual sexual relationships.
+This is because they might:

 Talking about pornography can be part of talking with your child about sex and sexuality.
 If you find it hard to talk about difficult topics like sex and pornography, it might help to know that talking gets easier the more you do it.